vitoliveiras/nextjs-dashboard/README.md

 ## Overview

-- Styles: The diferente ways to style yout application in Next.js;
+- Styles: The different ways to style yout application in Next.js;
-- Optimizations: HOw to optimize images, links and fonts;
+- Optimizations: How to optimize images, links and fonts;
 - Routing: How to create nested layouts and pages using file-system routing;
 - Data Fetching: How to set up a Postgres database on Vercel, and best practices for teaching and streaming;
 - Search and Pagination: How to implemente search and pagination using URL search params;